Portugal appoints suspect in probe of missing British girl - NewsBreak

 Portugal appoints suspect in probe of missing British girl

-LISBON, Portugal — (AP) — Prosecutors in southern Portugal are formally accusing a suspect in the investigation into the disappearance of Madeleine McCann, a British girl who disappeared nearly 15 years ago while on a family vacation in the southern European country.
+Prosecutors in southern Portugal are formally accusing a suspect in the investigation into the disappearance of Madeleine McCann , a British girl who disappeared nearly 15 years ago while on a family vacation in the southern European country.

 A statement on Thursday by the Public Ministry district of Faro, the largest city in Portugal's Algarve region, did not name the suspect but said they were acting on a request by German authorities and in coordination with English investigators.